LucasArcega/newman-html-report-template-verbose/README.md

 # newman-html-report-template-verbose
 a newman html report template which contains request and response details (body plus http headers) in the report.
-(similar what you could get with the newman v2 -O out option)
+(similar what you could get with the newman v2 -O out option) The template is a small modification from the original reporter file from https://github.com/postmanlabs/newman/blob/develop/lib/reporters/html/template-default.hbs
 ## How to use
 * install newman
 * call newman as follows: